Nursing Home Neglect and Elder Abuse

 - Unexplained broken bones

-While it may not be as noticeable as bedsores, fractures or bruising, overmedication is another form of abuse that is becoming more common, with Connecticut ranked in the top four states nationally from 2005 through 2010 in administering antipsychotics to residents without appropriate diagnoses, and was the highest or second highest nationwide in antipsychotic use among high-risk residents during that period, according to federal data.
+While it may not be as noticeable as bedsores, fractures or bruising, overmedication is another form of abuse that is becoming more common, with Connecticut ranked in the top four states nationally from 2005 through 2010 in administering antipsychotics to residents without appropriate diagnoses, and it was the highest or second highest nationwide in antipsychotic use among high-risk residents during that period, according to federal data.

 Protect Your Family Members | Contact Tremont Sheldon Robinson Mahoney